Mirpur District: History

 During the British Raj, the Mirpur District was one of the five districts of the Jammu Province in the princely state of Jammu and Kashmir.
-According to the 1941 census, the it had a population of 386,655, roughly 80% of whom were Muslim and 16% of whom were Hindu.
+According to the 1941 census, it had a population of 386,655, roughly 80% of whom were Muslim and 16% of whom were Hindu.
 It consisted of three tehsils: the Bhimber Tehsil, the Kotli Tehsil, and the Mirpur Tehsil.
 The Bhimber Tehsil and the Kotli Tehsil were subsequently promoted to district status.
 The three districts presently constitute the Mirpur Division of Azad Kashmir.
 Small portions of the former Mirpur District were included in the Rajouri District of Indian-administered Jammu and Kashmir.

 The original Mirpur District, along with the Poonch District and the Rajouri District, had close geographic, ethnic, and cultural ties with the West Punjab area, more so than with the city of Jammu and the rest of the Jammu Province.
 Due to those reasons, scholar Christopher Snedden stated that the people of Mirpur area had a strong desire to join Pakistan during the partition.

-In November 1947, the Mirpur District was the site of the Mirpur Massacre, where many Hindus, Sikhs, and refugees from the partition, were killed by armed Pakistani tribesmen and soldiers.
+In November 1947, the Mirpur District was the site of the Mirpur Massacre, where many Hindus, Sikhs, and refugees from the partition, were killed by armed tribesmen and soldiers.

 Language and ethnicity

 The main language, native to an estimated 85% of the district's population, is known under a number of sometimes ambiguous names.
-Its speakers call it with various names: Pahari, Mirpur Pahari, Mirpuri, and Pothwari, while some label it as Punjabi.
-Sociolinguists have regarded it as one of the three major dialects of the Pahari-Pothwari language complex, which is intermediate between Lahnda and Punjabi.
+Its speakers call it with various names: Pahari, Mirpur Pahari, Mirpuri, and Pothwari, while some label it as simply "Punjabi".
+Sociolinguists have regarded it as one of the three major sub-dialects of the Pahari-Pothwari dialect of Punjabi, which is intermediate between Lahnda Punjabi and Eastern Punjabi.
 Mirpur Pahari is mutually intelligible with the other two major dialects – Pothwari of the Potohar Plateau in the Punjab Province and the Pahari spoken to the north in Azad Kashmir and around Murree – and shares with them between 77% and 84% of its basic vocabulary, although the difference with the northernmost varieties (in Muzaffarabad) is sufficient to impede understanding.
 Mirpuri speakers have a strong sense of Kashmiri identity that takes precedence over linguistic identification with closely related groups outside of Azad Kashmir, such as the Punjabis of the Pothohar.

 The Gujari language is spoken by an estimated 10% of the population.
 The local dialect is closely related to the Gujari varieties spoken in the rest of Azad Kashmir and in the Hazara region.
 Other languages spoken include Urdu and English.